AnuragAnalog/Maven-Analytics/README.md

 # Maven Analytics

-My Visualizations to Challenges in the website
+My Visualizations to Challenges in the [website](https://www.mavenanalytics.io/)

+You can find more of my vizzes [here](https://public.tableau.com/profile/anurag.peddi/)

 ## Mexico Toy Sales